Thursday, September 24, 2015

 Readers' Theatre

-Readers’ theatre was conducted as a competition item between the sections of grade PP-III.
-It was interesting to see the tiny tots of our school presenting themselves as little narrators and various fanciful characters in their creative costumes and attire as kings, queens, butterflies, birds, etc. Their babbling speeches and sing-song narrations did create an effective ambiance and were appreciated by everyone.
-The presentations were evaluated based on creativity and coordination and prizes were awarded accordingly.
+Readers' Theatre was conducted as a competition between the sections of grades PP to III.
+It was genuinely interesting—and admittedly adorable—to see the tiny tots of our school presenting themselves as little narrators and various fanciful characters in creative costumes.
+Kings, queens, butterflies, birds, and possibly one unidentified fluffy thing made their appearance.
+Their babbling speeches and sing-song narrations created an effective ambiance (or at least a very cute one) and were appreciated by everyone—especially parents with cameras.
+The presentations were evaluated based on creativity and coordination, and prizes were awarded accordingly.

 · PP A